bighidkxd/chatutils/README.md

 # Chatutils mod

 ### What it does
-this mod adds compact chat without the incompatibilities of PolyPatcher & Patcher
+this mod adds compact chat (chat message stacking) without the incompatibilities of PolyPatcher & Patcher.

 ### Hotkeys: